 They’re different for everyone.
 Sure, by the time I decided to get sober, I was experiencing regular hangovers or occasional blackouts, hitting up happy hour every night, and having a bottle of wine to myself on Saturday morning.
 Still, I kept waiting for my life to fall apart beyond recognition, which would allow me to give myself permission to stop drinking, when in reality, my life was already out of my control.
 I was physically exhausted and emotionally vacant.
 I was eating terribly, and I couldn’t sustain any kind of regular exercise.
 Most days I struggled just to get out of bed and pretend to be the person that my friends, co-workers, and family had come to expect.
 Hiding my lack of control had become my full-time job.
 I wanted to call the shots in my life, alcohol had to go.

-The plot twist in my decision to stop drinking?
-Part of it was deciding not to stop cold turkey.
-For months I spent every night desperately Googling "how to stop drinking."
+deciding not to stop cold turkey.
+For months I spent every night desperately Googling “how to stop drinking.”
 I read through website after website about how to quit and how to come back from your rock bottom.
 I was hoping to learn from other people’s experiences, but none of it seemed to fit my life.
 I realized that if I was going to succeed, I had to ignore all the advice and figure out what worked for me.

 With the help of a great therapist, I made a plan that included ignoring all the conventional advice.
 I continued to drink for two more months and ended every night by writing down the reasons I wanted to get cleaned up, documenting moments when I lost memory in alcohol, slurred my speech, or stumbled home in the daylight.